 Even after signaling a turn, if you need to move across a lane of traffic then it’s necessary to look around and see if the way is clear or if drivers behind are yielding the space.
 None of this will be achieved any more easily if you have an extra blinking light on your bike, so I cannot see an advantage to having turn signals on bikes.

 Very few people consider the topic of bike lighting in as much detail as this, considering all three functions of bike lights and when different light modes should be used to maximize safety.
 Car lighting is certainly far simpler to operate.
 It would be nice if complete bike lighting setups were developed that responded to ambient light conditions and selected the appropriate lighting combination for the user.
 Hopefully such ultimate light setups would also be more reliable than many current bike lights.

 Unfortunately, an automatic, integrated, and reliable lighting solution is unlikely to ever exist for bicycles, so we must be aware of the functions that our lights need to serve.
 We must then choose our lights and where to mount them to be most effective.
 When riding, we need to decide in which situation to use which light function and also monitor the charge level of battery-powered models.
 The task is not straightforward and I hope that the information presented here helps people to make better and safer decisions regarding their bike lighting.

+This page is in the Rider Safety section.
 Having covered all aspects of active (powered) lighting on this page, Passive Lighting is covered on the next page, which refers to reflective and fluorescent surfaces that passively reflect light coming from elsewhere.